alexfridman88/brain-pop/README.md

 ## Windows:

 * Go to the docker folder and run `.\build.bat` file on your computer.
-* Next, run `docker compose up -d` command for install docker containers.
+* Next, in same `docker` folder run `docker compose up -d` command for install docker containers.
 * After that, run `.\terminal.bat` to open the Docker command line (CLI).
 * Inside Docker, run `composer install` to get what the project needs.
 * Finally, run `php artisan migrate` in Docker CLI to set everything up.